vendia/blog/posts/2022-08-31-new-vendia-logo.md

 When Shruthi saw Tim’s logo, she knew it was meant to be.
 Years before she started Vendia, she had visited a fortune teller on a whim.
 The medium told her she would, “Start something where you are going to be connecting the whole world … I see lime green.”
 When Shruthi saw the lime green in the logo she was shaken.
 This was it—she was going to connect the whole world!

 The first logo was short-lived, though.
-Shruthi and Tim hired an outside agency to build out the visual identity and website. (another big step in launching a company!) and the agency noted that our logo looked a bit like barbed wire!
+Shruthi and Tim hired an outside agency to build out the visual identity and website (another big step in launching a company!) and the agency noted that our logo looked a bit like barbed wire!
 Not super friendly or on brand for an organization with a mission built around sharing.
 Enter our immediately previous logo, a tomato and teal (or ‘chicken tikka masalacolored’ as Shruthi says) logo for a more mature, professional brand identity.

 ![Vendia logo evolution](https://d24nhiikxn5jns.cloudfront.net/optimized/user-images.githubusercontent.com..98492452..187510009-857f98b3-9b78-4ee5-8043-d3fc4b4e156f.png)